cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

          if it is the number 101.

 Login
 -------

-Currently FutureSystems OpenStack Havana installed on India.
-To use it you need to first log into india and prepare your Openstack credentials::
+Currently, FutureSystems OpenStack Havana installed on India.
+To use it you need to first log into india and prepare your OpenStack credentials::

        $ ssh $PORTALNAME@india.futuresystems.org